MultimodalNeuroimagingLab/ERDetect/README.md

 # N1Detect
 A BIDS App for the automatic detection of early responses (N1) in CCEP data

+This BIDS app was developed with support from the National Institute of Mental Health, R01MH122258 to DH.

 ## Usage

 To launch an instance of the container and analyse some data in BIDS format, type: